danielguillan/responder/README.md

 Magic media queries for your Compass project.
 You define the breakpoints, Responder takes care of the rest.

 Forget about long lists of unmanageable and unreusable variables and mixins.
-Responder is the simplest and fastest way to start using media queries in your project in a matter of seconds.
+Responder is the simplest and fastest way to start using media queries in your project.
+In a matter of seconds you're ready to go.

 ## Installation